jfreboud/jfreboud.github.io/_posts/2022-01-22-second-dimension.markdown

 In the [previous article]({% post_url 2021-12-12-linear-function %}), we saw that $ Linear $ **network** are
 already good at finding correlations among structured **data**.

-In this article we will explore a field where the **data** is not structured: what solution could we find in such a case ?
+In this article we will explore a field where the **data** is not structured.
+What solution could we find in such a case ?

 ## Computer Vision